How do I figure out if work is possible for me?

 Becoming Doctor Deegan, Hogg Foundation (video)

-Is work possible for people with mental illness?
+Is work possible for people with psychiatric disabilities?

-People who have experienced mental illnesses have held positions of all kinds and at all levels, from the Presidency of the United States, i.e., President Abraham Lincoln, who was said to experience depression or bipolar disorder; to high profile acting positions, i.e. Carrie Fisher (who played Princess Leia); to everyday positions at all levels, including professional and managerial careers.
+People with lived experience of serious mental health conditions have held positions of all kinds and at all levels, from the Presidency of the United States, i.e., President Abraham Lincoln, who was said to experience depression or bipolar disorder; to high profile acting positions, i.e. Carrie Fisher (who played Princess Leia); to everyday positions at all levels, including professional and managerial careers.
 Much research and development has occurred in recent decades to understand how to support people to have, and be successful in, employment.

-Efforts to understand and spread the word about recovery include The President’s New Freedom Commission, and to develop employment service models that can effectively support people in work (Choose-Get-Keep Model, Supported Employment, Employment Intervention Demonstration Program study).
+efforts to understand and spread the word about recovery include The President’s New Freedom Commission and the development of employment service models that can effectively support people in work (Choose-Get-Keep Model, Supported Employment, Employment Intervention Demonstration Program study).
 We are still learning about how to best support people in work, and still have far to go.
 But have no doubt – people diagnosed with psychiatric conditions can and do work.